 Work with Carrie

-Carrie is available for design and horticultural consultation, one-on-one garden coaching, as well as lecturing and teaching events.
+Carrie is available for design and horticultural consultation as well as lecturing and teaching events.
 For more information, contact Carrie via email or call 214-770-6252.